<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=1232938&amp;fmt=gif">

 Azure Synapse vs. Databricks … Which is Right for Your Organization?

-By Jeremy Frye | Posted on February 11, 2022 | Posted in Microsoft Azure, Data Management and Analytics
+By Jeremy Frye | Posted on February 11, 2022 | Posted in Cloud Migration and Adoption, Data Management and Analytics

 When it comes to platforms for processing large amounts of data, two of the common choices for enterprises are Azure Synapse and Databricks.
 Since both are solid options, deciding on which to go with often comes down to specific needs.